nomath4u/radiusnetworks.github.io/_posts/2014-12-19-campaignkit-on-android-wearables.md

 	NotificationManagerCompat notificationManager = getSystemService(Context.NOTIFICATION_SERVICE);
 	notificationManager.notify(001, notificationBuilder.build());

-The viewIntent subsequently use in viewPendingIntent is where you can decide what kind of interaction you want the user to be able to have with the notification.
+The `viewIntent` used in `viewPendingIntent` is where you can decide what kind of interaction you want the user to be able to have with the notification.
 Perhaps you would like a promotion to be opened on the phone?
 In this case we reopen the reference app.
 If you simply want the notification to be dismissed